olikraus/boolean_cube/README.md

 To allow fast popcnt implementation use `-march=silvermont`.
 More details can be found here: https://gcc.gnu.org/onlinedocs/gcc/x86-Options.html (bcc requires SSE2 and runs faster with POPCNT).

+On a linux pc, use `lscpu` to check for SSE2.
+The reference guide for SSE is available here: https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html

 This project requires the c-object library https://github.com/olikraus/c-object .
 Especially the two files "co.h" and "co.c" from https://github.com/olikraus/c-object/tree/main/co are required.